SandyRodger/LS170-171/L2_the_transport_layer.md

 - The Internet Protocol provides the inter-network communication services necessary for "minimum viable internet".
 - But to create networked applications we need more than IP.
-  - A direct connection between applications
+  - A direct connection between applications.
   - Reliable network communication.
 - The IPs system of addressing is designed to provide communication between *hosts*.
 These hosts can be on the same network or on the other side of the world.
 IP is great for getting a message from Host A to Host B, but not more than that.
 - Within each host there are multiple applications running.